 - Higher power density / high dose required

-Even using the most penetrative types of near-infrared light at about 830nm, most of the energy is still absorbed by the skin and first layers of tissue (albeit a lower percentage than other wavelengths).
+Even using the most penetrative types of near-infrared light at about 740-830nm, most of the energy is still absorbed by the skin and first layers of tissue (albeit a lower percentage than other wavelengths).
 So once you have ensured your light device has the suitable wavelengths, you need to ensure the right power.
 A low light intensity of even the most ideal wavelength of light isn’t going to do much good.

-Doses of 100J/cm² or more, even up to 700J/cm², are indicated for penetrating into deeper muscles with sufficient energy over time.
+Doses of 100J/cm² or more, even up to 700J/cm², are studied for penetrating into deeper muscles with sufficient energy over time.
 If you want to know more about light therapy dosing, see this post here.

 - Before or after exercise?